 A CDW wipes away all costs for a damaged rental car.
 Keep in mind that these protection plans are normally optional when renting.
 Often, you won’t need the CDW if you have collision coverage.
 But if you get into an accident and you don’t have collision or didn’t opt-in, you’ll end up paying for all the repairs yourself.

-Auto rates aren’t a concrete value.
-There are several factors that leading car insurance companies use to decide prices.
+Auto insurance rates aren’t a concrete value.
+There are several factors that leading companies use to decide prices.
 Some common factors include:

 - Your driving record